kopoli/helm-grepint/README.md

 #### `(helm-grepint-grep-action-mode CANDIDATE)`

-Open a copy of the helm buffer in `grep-mode`.
+Open a copy of the helm buffer in ‘grep-mode’.

 #### `(helm-grepint-grep-process)`